AlexCharlton/Hyperscene/README.md

     void hpsSetCameraViewportRatio(HPScamera *camera, float width, float height);

-This scales the camera’s viewport in the width and height direction.
+Scales the camera’s viewport (its view frustum’s near plane) in the width and height direction.
 The effects of the scaling persist after `hpsResizeCameras` is called.

-    void hpsSetCameraViewportDimensions(HPScamera *camera, int width, int height);
+    void hpsSetCameraViewportDimensions(HPScamera *camera, float width, float height);

-This sets the camera’s viewport dimensions to the given width and height, and fixes these dimensions such that they will not be changed when `hpsResizeCameras` is called.
+Sets the camera’s viewport (its view frustum’s near plane) dimensions to the given width and height, and fixes these dimensions such that they will not be changed when `hpsResizeCameras` is called.

+    void hpsSetCameraViewportScreenPosition(HPScamera *camera, float left, float right, float bottom, float top);

+Set the area of the screen that the camera renders to, defined by the rectangle of `left`, `right`, `bottom`, `top`.
+These default to the full screen, which is represented by values of `-1, 1, -1, 1`, respectively.

+    void hpsSetCameraViewportOffset(HPScamera *camera, float x, float y);

+Moves the camera’s viewport (its view frustum’s near plane) by `(x, y)` expressed as a fraction of the viewport’s width and height.
+This is generally only useful for a perspective projection, when lines should converge not to the middle of the screen, but to another point.
+Setting `x` to `0.5`, for example, moves the focal centre to the right edge of the viewport.

 #### Movement and rotation
      void hpsMoveCamera(HPScamera *camera, float *vec);